About the food

 About the people

-Mohammad AlFayad is the head chef, owner, and manager of Levantine's Cafe & Bakery.
-Mohammad grew up in Damascus, Syria where he helped his mother in the kitchen to feed their family of seven and ate falafel sandwiches from nearly every falafel shop in the city (a huge accomplishment).
-Mohammad received his AAS in Tooling & Machining from MCC in 2014 and worked as a mold maker and machinist for several years.
+Mohammad AlFayad is the head chef, owner, and manager of Levantine's Syrian Café & Cuisine.
+Mohammad grew up in Damascus, Syria where he helped his mother in the kitchen to feed their family of seven and ate falafel sandwiches from nearly every falafel shop in the city (a massive undertaking).
+Mohammad came to the United States in 2012.
+He received his AAS in Tooling & Machining from MCC in 2014 and worked as a mold maker and machinist for several years.
 His love of good food, pride in his Syrian heritage, and desire to own his own business led him to create Levantine's.
 You can find Mohammad at Levantine's every day of the week, carefully preparing his family's recipes for you.

 Beth AlFayad is the owner and administrator of Levantine's.
 Beth grew up in Webster, NY as a wildly picky eater with a lot of wanderlust.
 She majored in Islamic & Middle Eastern Studies at Brandeis University and lived in Yemen and Jerusalem before making her way to Damascus where she and Mohammad met while working on a horse farm in 2010.
-She is excited to introduce Rochester to authentic Levantine food and spread knowledge about this unique area of the world.
-She works as a data analyst for a charter school network in Rochester.
+She is excited to introduce Rochester to authentic Levantine food and spread knowledge about this immensely rich area of the world.
+Beth currently works as a data administrator for a charter school network in Rochester.

-We noticed a deficit in diverse food options, and no halal options near our home on the west side of Rochester.
-It was a natural choice for us to open our business in this area so that we could introduce a different type of cuisine and provide zabihah halal food right in our neighborhood.
+We live on the west side of Rochester with our 2 children.
+We noticed a deficit in diverse food options, and complete absence of halal options near our home.
+It was a natural choice for us to open our business in this area so that we could introduce a different type of cuisine and provide zabihah halal food right in our own neighborhood.

 About the business